Walter Warlimont: World War II

 On D-Day, when the Allies invaded Normandy, France, Warlimont telephoned Jodl to request that the German tanks in Normandy should be released to attack the Allied invaders.
 Jodl responded that he did not want to make that decision; they would have to wait until Hitler awoke.
 Once Hitler awoke and authorised the release of the tanks for a counter-attack, it was too late to blunt the successful Allied invasion.
 The following day, Hitler sent Warlimont to inspect the German defences in Italy.

 On 20 July 1944, Warlimont was wounded during the assassination bombing against Hitler in a war-briefing building in Rastenburg.
 He suffered a mild head concussion.
 Later in the day, he telephoned Field Marshal Günther von Kluge and convinced him that Hitler was alive; this prompted Kluge not to continue in the anti-Hitler coup.
-Even though Warlimont was wounded alongside Hitler, he was wrongly suspected of having been involved in the anti-Hitler conspiracy.
+Warlimont later stated that Hitler had suspected him of participating in the 20 July plot, something he said he learned only from Jodl in June 1945.
 In spite of this, he belatedly received the special 20th of July Wound Badge, which was awarded only to those few wounded or killed in the 20 July explosion.

 On 22 July, Warlimont travelled to France to meet with Field Marshal Rommel (who had been wounded a week earlier by an Allied aeroplane attack) and Rommel's naval aide Vice Admiral Friedrich Ruge, to discuss the deteriorating battlefield situation in Normandy.

-Even though Hitler (in Wolfsschanze) ordered Warlimont to travel to Paris on 1 August to study the German military situation there with Field Marshal von Kluge, Hitler thought that Warlimont might have been involved in the conspiracy to have him assassinated (an action which Warlimont denied).
+On 1 August, Hitler ordered Warlimont to travel to Paris to study the German military situation there with Field Marshal von Kluge.
 On 2 August, Warlimont met outside Paris with General Günther Blumentritt and advised him that Hitler wanted the Germans to regain the offensive initiative against the Allies through Operation Lüttich.
 Later, Warlimont urged General Heinrich Eberbach to continue his attacks in the Falaise pocket region.
 Although all the German generals informed Warlimont that they believed the attack would fail, he cabled Hitler that the generals were "confident of success".